KyodanCFG/RemovinRestrictions/readme.md

 Version `1.1.0` (`03.15.2021`)
 By Kyodan

 This mod removes all in-raid item restrictions!
+Carry all the LEDXs you want!

 **Download the latest release (in ZIP format) here: https://github.com/KyodanCFG/RemovinRestrictions/releases**